waku-org/docs.waku.org/docs/guides/js-waku/use-waku-create-app.md

 ## Usage

-Initialize a new `@waku/sdk` template using any of the following methods:
+Initialise a new `@waku/sdk` template using any of the following methods:

 ```mdx-code-block
 import Tabs from '@theme/Tabs';